dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

   <div class="row">
     <div class="col-sm">
      <br>
-  {{<imageToClickGlobal imagePath = "/img/DALL·E 2022-12-14 22.17.56 - An old warrior giant wrinkled and mean with frost beard angrily swinging  a huge metal battle axe over his head in a dark background.png" Capition = "The Frost giant roared and swung its massive fist at Oscorn"  width = "100%" >}}
+  {{<imageToClickGlobal imagePath = "/img/DALL·E 2022-12-14 22.17.56 - An old warrior giant wrinkled and mean with frost beard angrily swinging  a huge metal battle axe over his head in a dark background.png" Capition = "The Frost giant swung its massive axe at Oscorn again as Silvius tried to distract the giant with a well-placed taunt"  width = "100%" >}}
       <br>
    </div>
     <div class="col-sm">